|

 How do these services operate?

-The scammers that offer fake streams &
+The scammers that offer fake streams and

 followers use a lot of automated Spotify accounts to practice